 You could also venture a little further out of town.
 Head to Starfish Bay, next to Wu Kai Sha MTR station, where starfish and other creatures can be seen in the clear waters.
 The cove is a conservation area housing clams, oysters, sea urchins, crabs and even small stingrays.
 The lower the tide, the further you can explore the shallow regions along the shore.
-Refer to the to plan your exploration schedule during a low tide.
+Refer to the Tide Forecast to plan your exploration schedule during a low tide.
 From 13 to 16 August, low tides will occur after sunset and early in the morning, meaning you can explore at night for added thrills.

 Read on for more of the best things to do in Hong Kong this August.

 Missing your summer wellness escape?
 Well, the good news is that you can still rejuvenate your mind and body with a pampered spa experience right here in Hong Kong.
 Step away from the laptop and spend the day unwinding at Mandarin Spa’s Hypnotherapy Spa treatment with Christine Deschemin.
 Choose between three hypnosis-based workshops: Hypno-relaxation, Slimming Hypnosis and Bespoke Hypnotherapy, starting at HK$1,500 per person.

 Alternatively, join the Mandarin Spa’s TaiQi Yoga or Martial Arts Combat Yoga classes for spiritual relaxation, peace and tranquillity.
 Led by Ella Tham from PURE Yoga, the classes cost HK$1,000 per person.